![]() |

 Byzantine Empire.
 It must be stressed that there is NO

 record of invasion of Greeks into Macedonia.
-8. Turkey conquered the Balkans in the 14th century
+8. Ottoman

 including Greece and Macedonia.
 With the help of the western